Frequently Asked Questions

 What if my baby is breech or transverse?

-If your baby is not head down (e.g. breech or transverse), the options may include external cephalic version (ECV), planned caesarean section or vaginal breech birth.
+If your baby is not head down (e.g. breech or transverse) your care will follow the pathway for breech babies at your hospital.
+Options may include external cephalic version (ECV), planned caesarean section or vaginal breech birth.
 Read more here.

 -